 Heart transplant consists of three operations: 1) harvesting the heart from the donor, 2) removing the recipient's damaged heart, and 3) the implantation of the donor heart.
 The selection and distribution of donor hearts is a careful process so that the hearts are distributed fairly.
 For the patient requiring a heart transplant, all other important organs in the body must be in good shape.
 The most common complication of heart transplant is organ rejection.
-Read more: Heart Transplant Article
+Read more: What Is a Heart Transplant?
+Article

 Multimedia: Slideshows, Images & Quizzes